Arzk/pitft-playerui/README.md

 To run the script as a service, copy the systemd service file to /etc/systemd/system:
 <code>sudo cp systemd/pitft-playerui.service /etc/systemd/system/</code>

 Note that using the framebuffer requires root access.
-The script can also be run in X window, for example via X forwarding in PuTTY, without sudo.
+The script can also be run in X window, for example via X forwarding in PuTTY, without sudo (but give your user write permission to the logs).

 Some specific things:
 =========